Phishing Campaign

 3. Luring the Victims: The messages typically contain links or attachments that lead to fake websites designed to steal information.
 These websites look identical to legitimate sites to trick users into entering their credentials or downloading malware.

 4. Harvesting Information: Once the victims enter their information on the fake site or download the malicious attachment, the attackers capture this data.
-This information can then be used to access the victims’ accounts, steal money, or commit identity fraud.
+This information is then used to access the victims’ accounts, steal money, or commit identity fraud.

 What are the Different Types of Phishing Campaigns?

 2. Spear Phishing: A more targeted form of phishing, spear phishing involves personalized messages aimed at specific individuals or organizations.
-Attackers gather detailed information about their targets to make the emails more convincing.
+Attackers research their target beforehand to make the emails more convincing.

 3. Whaling: Similar to spear phishing, whaling targets high-profile individuals such as executives or important decision-makers within an organization.
 The goal is often to gain access to sensitive information or authorize large financial transactions.